bittorf/block-TOR-nodes/README.md

 iptables replacement of new rules works nearly atomic.

-# iptables rule layout and logic
+# Layout of iptables rules and logic

 ```
 # send all incoming traffic to chain 'tor':